 Leaders set the creative direction for the business.

 Leaders need to articulate how much creativity matters to the business.
 They need to set expectations on what creativity needs to deliver.
-And they need to run the business so it’s easier for everyone to be more creative.
+And they have to run the business so it’s easier for everyone to be more creative.

 They’re not about preventing risks, but making it safe to take them.

 For example, the leadership team normally drive key areas like creative evaluation and approvals.
 These are critical marketing decision-making areas.
-But there often lead to differences of opinion, and that creates conflict.
+But they often lead to differences of opinion, and that creates conflict.
 Leaders need to make sure it’s the right type of conflict.

 Constructive conflict is when people build on each other’s ideas.
 People challenge ideas, so they’re combined, refined or adapted into better ideas.
 That type of conflict is good for creativity, and should be part of your creative culture.

 Destructive conflict on the other hand kills ideas.
 This type of conflict creates barriers, promotes negativity, and makes people unhappy.
 That’s clearly bad for creativity.
 Leaders need to make sure this type of conflict has no place in the culture.

 It’s also up to leaders to set expectations on creative standards, and how the creative process works.